 DHCP is a widely used protocol that lets a computer learn its network configuration (IP address, Subnet mask, Default Gateway, DNS server and domain) from a central server.
 This is how the majority of computers that connect to a network or the Internet get their IP address.
 The DHCP server works by using a specified range of IP addresses from the local network as a scope or pool and then assigning addresses from that range to client computers that send a request for an address.

 To make sure that the DHCP server does not try to give out one of the addresses that are already being used (1, 2, 3, and 254), the scope’s range should not include every address in the network (1-254).
 The scope can also be configured to send other network settings, such as the DNS server and default gateway.
-To test the DHCP server, the Windows XP workstation should be set to obtain its IP address automatically.
+To test the DHCP server, the Windows 10 workstation should be set to obtain its IP address automatically.

 Note that when the DHCP server is fully functional, there should be a small green arrow next to the name of the server.
 If there isn’t then you will need to authorize the server.
 To do that, double-click on the server’s name in the left panel.
 There should be a message giving you the option to authorize the server..